 A beamformee that transmits a VHT Compressed Beamforming frame without including the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field shall set the Remaining Segments subfield in the VHT MIMO Control field to all ones, and set the First Segment subfield in the VHT MIMO Control field to zero.

-A beamformer that has transmitted an NDPA with more than one STA Info field should transmit any Sounding Poll frames needed to retrieve VHT Compressed Beamforming frames in the same TXOP that contained the NDPA while giving precedence in attempting to satisfy this recommendation to the rules of 9.9.1.4 (Multiple frame transmission in an EDCA TXOP).The beamformee shall send a VHT Compressed Beamforming frame with the VHT MIMO Control Feedback Type field set to the same value as the Feedback Type field in the corresponding STA Info field in the NDPA.
-When the Feedback Type field is set to MU, the STA shall send a feedback with the Nc field value in the VHT MIMO Control field equal to the Nc field value in the corresponding STA Info in the NDPA provided the Nc requested is not larger than the number of currently active receive antennas.
-When the Feedback Type is set to SU, the Nc field in the VHT MIMO Control field may be set to any value.
+A beamformer that has transmitted an NDPA with more than one STA Info field should transmit any Sounding Poll frames needed to retrieve VHT Compressed Beamforming frames in the same TXOP that contained the NDPA while giving precedence in attempting to satisfy this recommendation to the rules of 9.9.1.4 (Multiple frame transmission in an EDCA TXOP).A beamformee shall send a VHT Compressed Beamforming frame with the VHT MIMO Control Feedback Type field set to the same value as the Feedback Type field in the corresponding STA Info field in the NDPA frame.
+When the Feedback Type field is set to one, the STA shall send a feedback with the Nc field value in the VHT MIMO Control field equal to the Nc field value in the corresponding STA Info field in the NDPA frame provided the Nc requested is not larger than the number of currently active receive antennas.
+When the Feedback Type is set to zero, the Nc field value in the VHT MIMO Control field is determined by the beamformee.

 The VHT sounding protocol with a single beamformee is shown in Figure 9-37c.

 Remove figure